Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-6K5GUcR4tyU.md

 ### Transcript

-> it should have been diego we like the idea of the uh like he didn't know what i was doing and he got annoyed at me that that kind of we should bring in all right so let's grab snoot uh i hope you're there snoot sure am okay
+> it should have been diego we like the idea of the, like he didn't know what i was doing and he got annoyed at me that that kind of we should bring in all right so let's grab snoot, i hope you're there snoot sure am okay